INB400 Global Strategy and Management (not offered)

-Students are assigned to groups each of which has the responsibility for presenting and leading the discussion of a particular case and develop a termpaper.
-Each group should comprise at least three different nationalities.
-The term-paper will relate theory derived from the course to challenges confronting a particular MNC.
-Although the paper will be theory driven, part of the exercise is to provide solutions that might be applied by the MNC.
+Students are assigned to groups where each of these has the responsibility for presenting and leading the discussion of a particular case and develop a term paper.
+The term paper will relate theories derived from the course to challenges confronting a particular MNE

 Good English verbal and writing skills.